rvin1228/E-Cash/README.md

 # E-Cash
-A simple payment system with the concept of GCash
+A simple CLI payment system with the concept of GCash